Banks in the Netherlands: Ultimate Guide

 Dutch Financial Services, Terms & Apps You Need To Know

-"Tikkie" is a Dutch money transfer app.
+"Tikkie" is a Dutch money transfer app and honestly, at this point it's also an important part of Dutch culture, too.
 With how conscious people from the Low Lands are about expenses, it quickly blew up and is now acting as a term meaning "payment request".
 You might hear a Dutchie saying "Hey, thanks for the dinner, send me a tikkie!", and that means "please send me a payment request for the amount I owe you".
 It does not even have to be sent from this particular app - most banks in the Netherlands have this feature.
 Upon receiving the message, the person who owes you simply follows the link and sends money directly to your bank account via SEPA instant transfer.

 iDEAL is a Dutch online payment system created in 2005.
 It is wildly popular in the Netherlands and Belgium and you will quickly find out that your bank must have an integration in place with this payment method.
 Without it, things as easy as paying for food delivery or ordering a new set of screwdrivers on bol.com might be out of reach for you!